BlueBoxWare/TocMe/README.md

 TOC if necessary (to make updating possible, you should not remove the `<!-- toc -->` and `<!-- /toc -->` markers from the document after the TOC is inserted).

+To only check if the TOCs are up to date, without making any changes, run the `checkTocs` task.

 # Notes

 ### Multiple TOCs in one document